 The next step is to determine what levels of services and what types of facilities need to be provided for non-urban dwellers.
 This is where a blending of the goals occur.
-Through local comprehensive planning efforts, the needs and desires of the rural residences of the county can be obtained.
+Through local comprehensive planning efforts, the needs and desires of the rural

+1. Rural residents, as opposed to urban residents, expect and receive fewer services than do urban residents; so as rural development occurs, these services need to be maintained and upgraded. residences of the county can be obtained.
 Public hearings and public comments over the years have brought out a majority of the desires of the rural population concerning facilities and services.
 These comments were then taken and formulated into policy decisions and minimum facility and service levels were set.